jeremyckahn/chitchatter/README.md

 ##### On non-GitHub hosts

-Build the app with `PUBLIC_URL="https://your-domain-here.com" npm run build`, and then serve the `build` directory.
+Build the app with `npm pkg set homepage="https://your-domain-here.com" && npm run build` (with `https://your-domain-here.com` substituted for the root URL that Chitchatter will be served from), and then serve the `dist` directory.
 Any static file serving solution should work provided it is using a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

 #### Runtime configuration